Almost every Christian leader I talk to has a passion for reaching people who don’t know Christ.

 Arrogance is so ingrained in many Christian cultures that Christians don’t even see it or hear it anymore.

 Humility is attractive.
-Humility is what makes Jesus so much more attractive to people than the Pharisees who lack it.
+Humility is what made Jesus so much more attractive to people than the Pharisees who lacked it.

 Arrogance is only ever attractive to the arrogant.